-Patenting requires exchange of multiple documents between you and a legal entity who will help you go ahead with the patenting process.
+Patenting requires the exchange of multiple documents between you and a legal entity that will help you go ahead with the patenting process.
 This is why it is recommended to start using secure document management systems that will help maintain the flow of information between stakeholders, all the while ensuring privacy and security which is important in such documents.

 ⚒ Breaking it Down!